What Is AI Existential Anxiety?

 🔮 The Future Feels Unknowable

 With most technologies, you can roughly imagine where things are headed.
 AI feels different because even the experts disagree wildly about timelines and outcomes.
 Some say artificial general intelligence (AGI) is decades away; others say years.
 Some say it'll be the best thing that ever happened to humanity; others say it poses an extinction risk.
-When the smartest people in the room can't agree, your brain defaults to worst-case scenarios.
+When the smartest people in the room can't agree, your brain defaults to worst-case scenarios — often landing on fears about AI becoming dangerous or uncontrollable.
 That's not a character flaw — it's a survival instinct misfiring.
+If you notice this pattern of always jumping to the worst-case AI scenario, you're not alone.

 📢 The Doom Narrative Is Everywhere